-The other day my friend Tsh tagged me in a little Facebook literary challenge.
+The other day a friend tagged me in a little Facebook literary challenge.
 You’ve probably seen it.
 You write down 10 books that have stuck with you and share then right away.
 They have to be right off the top of your head.
 You can’t hem and haw and try to pull out the fancy classics you haven’t thought of since college.
 And it was fun!

 So, I’m sharing my list.
 Although, I did change one thing from my original list.
 I took off LOTR because you already knew that was a fave, right?
 And I added The Once and Future King, which I love, but haven’t shared much about.